MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zerotrust.md

 - **Use least privilege access**, where you limit user access to just-enough access, and use tools to provide just in time access with considerations to adaptive risk-based policies.
 - **Assume breach**, where you minimize blast radius and segment access, are always proactively looking for threats, and are continually improving defenses.

-If your organization is adhering to the Zero Trust strategy, you should include Zero Trust specific deployment objectives as part of your design areas.
+If your organization is adhering to the Zero Trust strategy, you should include Zero Trust specific deployment objectives as part of your landing zone design areas.
 Your landing zone is the foundation of your workloads in Azure, so have it ready to lead the way to Zero Trust adoption.

 This article provides guidance for building Zero Trust into your landing zone, and call outs for where adherence to Zero Trust principles uses solutions outside of your landing zone.

-## Zero Trust Pillars and Landing Zone Design Areas
+## Zero Trust pillars and landing zone design areas

 When planning to implement Zero Trust practices as part of your Azure landing zone deployment, you should begin by considering Zero Trust guidance as a part of each landing zone design area.

-The [Azure landing zone design areas](../design-areas.md) give guidance on what to consider before deploying a landing zone.
-They guide you through the critical decisions for each area to understand what is needed to be successful.
+The [Azure landing zone design areas](../design-areas.md) give guidance on what to consider before deploying a landing zone and guide you through the critical decisions for each area to understand what is needed to be successful.

 Zero Trust has pillars organized by concepts and deployment objectives.
 Each pillar and its deployment objectives are detailed in the articles under [Deploying Zero Trust solutions](/security/zero-trust/deploy/overview).